R4wm/dear_diary/2019/11/03/sunday_morning.md

 <p><b><left><a href=3/16?json=false> 16</a> And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory. </b></p>

 ## Notes
-* Acts 19:23
+Acts 19:23
-individual assemblies for the teaching of the word of God.
+- individual assemblies for the teaching of the word of God.
-Doctrine
+- Doctrine
-  What the church teaches and believed
+  * What the church teaches and believed
 >Jude1:3

-*The faith*
+__The faith__
 Talks about the false doctrine
-earnestly contend
+earnestly contending

 >Doctrine is so important
 Acts20:28